 Remedies and Recoveries for Sex/Gender Discrimination

 Under both Title VII and FEHA, applicants and employees who are victims of gender discrimination have a right to compensation damages in the form of economic losses, emotional losses, attorneys’ fees, related costs, and, at times of outrageous cases, punitive damages.
-Some of these damages, such as backpay, may be capped based on the size of the employer pursuant to the Civil Rights Act of 1991.
+Some of these damages, such as back-pay, may be capped based on the size of the employer pursuant to the Civil Rights Act of 1991.

-In regard to Punitive Damages, a court would award damages when the employer’s behavior is so egregious that it warrants punishment rather than just mere compensation.
+In regard to Punitive Damages, a court will award these damages when the employer’s behavior is so egregious that it warrants punishment rather than just mere compensation.
 This is to deter such conduct in the future by both the employer and anyone else in the industry that may hear of the case.
-As one case see, this is an extremely complex area of the law and strategy highly influences the outcomes.
+As one can see, this is an extremely complex area of the law and strategy highly influences the outcomes.
 Consequently, your choice of counsel will greatly affect the ultimate remedy in your case.

 Consult with some of the most experienced Fresno Sex/Gender Discrimination Lawyers at Stephen Danz and Associates.
 We have successfully settled or litigated hundreds of cases of sex/gender discrimination.
 You will be given ample time to discuss the case as well as fully understand the process.
 We value our clients and develop a strategy toward success.
 With the right resources, decades of experience, and the know-how, our firm is prepared to take your sex/gender discrimination case seriously, and we are ready to negotiate a settlement or take your case to court.

 If you have been negatively affected by sex discrimination or retaliation at work, contact Fresno area employment discrimination lawyers who specialize in the representation of executives and employees in sex discrimination cases.
 To discuss your case and explain what we can do for you, speak to our employment discrimination attorneys at 877-789-9707.